SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 2. **What happens:**
    - Initial alignment: Each specimen is rigidly aligned to the first specimen using landmarks
-   - Iteration 1: All specimens are registered to the current template, template is updated
+   - Iteration 1: All specimens are registered to the specified template, and then the template is updated
-   - Iteration 2: Registration and template update repeated
+   - Iteration 2 (and subsequent iterations): Re-registrat the samples to the updated template
+   - Calculate the final template.
    - Output files are saved to the output directory

 3. **Progress monitoring:**